The World Needs Your Outrage.

 Resources such as Ten Ways to Fight Hate: A Community Response Guide, provided by the Southern Poverty Law Center, 12 Steps to Achieve Gender Equality in Our Lifetimes by The Guardian, and Want to Volunteer in Your Community?
 5 Tips for Finding the Right Opportunity are great places to begin brainstorming about how to channel your energy into positive change.

 Amy Bammel Wilding is the creator of Red Tent :: Louisville, a sacred interfaith women’s community in Louisville, Kentucky.
 Amy has been leading sacred women’s circles, mother-daughter circles and retreats, and rite-of-passage ceremonies since 2006, just after her initiation to motherhood.
 Amy is a perpetual student of womanhood and spirituality, continually inspired by the place where the two realms overlap.
 Passionate about empowering girls and women, Amy is devoted to witnessing and inspiring the reawakening of the Sacred Feminine from the individual to the global level.
-Amy’s book, ‘Wild & Wise: Sacred Feminine Meditations for Women’s Circles & Personal Awakening‘, is now available for pre-order.
+Amy’s book, ‘Wild & Wise: Sacred Feminine Meditations for Women’s Circles & Personal Awakening‘, is now available on Amazon.